skalenetwork/universal-cli/README.md

 - `DRY_RUN` - Run the transaction method as a call (`True/False`)
 - `SKIP_ESTIMATE` - skip gas estimation before running (`True/False`)
 - `CALL_SENDER` - Ethereum address that will be used in the call
+- `GAS_LIMIT` - gas limit for the transaction/call, if not specified, defaults to `estimateGas` result

 ### CLI usage